Privacy Policy

 Insurance Policy related Information: Policy and claim identifiers, insured items, travel plans, date and cause of event relevant to the insurance claim (traffic accident, fire, theft etc.), previous insurance claims (prior disputes, prior accidents, traffic records etc.), valuation report

-Financial and Credit Information: Bank Account Number and IBAN Certificate, Assets (movable and immovable), Income/Gross Earnings, Fees for Services, Financial Turnover Credit Reference information and Credit Score.
+Financial and Credit Information: Bank Account Number and IBAN Certificate, Assets (movable and immovable), Income/Gross Earnings, Fees for Services, Financial Turnover Credit Reference information and Credit Score

-Other sensitive information: certificate of clean criminal record where necessary, Pending criminal or civil litigation against you, History of bankruptcy, Police Reports and Governmental Authorities Reports and any other reports, such as accident reports.
+Other Sensitive Information: certificate of clean criminal record where necessary, pending criminal or civil litigation against you, history of bankruptcy, Police Reports and Governmental Authorities Reports and any other reports, such as accident reports

 CHILDREN’S DATA

-HOW IS YOUR PERSONAL INFORMATION COLLECTED?
+HOW IS YOUR PERSONAL INFORMATION COLLECTED

 We collect personal information about the data subjects:

-1. Directly from you during
+1. Directly from you during:

-2. Through other sources:
+1. Through other sources:

 a.
 Our vendors/service providers (e.g. Road Assistance companies, accident care, home assistance, travel assistance, Garages)

 b.
-Insurance Agents/Brokers
+Insurance Agents/Consultants/Brokers

 c.
-The insured and/or policy holder (in cases you are a secondary named driver, or employee under an employer’s liability insurance or next of kin or a beneficiary under a public liability insurance etc.)
+The insured and/or policy holder (in cases you are a named driver, or employee under an employer’s liability insurance or next of kin or a beneficiary under a public liability insurance etc.)

 d.
 Third Party Insurance Companies

 e.
-From authorized legal representatives
+Authorised legal representatives

 g.
 Authorised Representatives e.g. Family Members, Financial Institutions, Doctors and other medical service providers